Distribution of brown bears: Asia

-In Asia, brown bears are found primarily throughout Russia, thence more spottily southwest to parts of the Middle East, to as far south as southwestern Iran, and to the southeast in a small area of Northeast China, Western China, and parts of North Korea, Pakistan, Afghanistan and India.
+In Asia, brown bears are found primarily throughout Russia, thence more spottily southwest to parts of Turkey, to as far south as southwestern Iran, and to the southeast in a small area of Northeast China, Western China, and parts of North Korea, Pakistan, Afghanistan and India.
+It is determined that the number of brown bears in Turkey comes up to 5,432, and they have an average density of 194 bears/1,000 km2.
 They can also be found on the Japanese island of Hokkaidō, which holds the largest number of non-Russian brown bears in eastern Asia with about 2,000–3,000 animals.

 North America

-Brown bears live in Alaska, east through the Yukon and Northwest Territories, south through British Columbia and through the western half of Alberta.
+Kodiak bears live in Alaska, east through the Yukon and Northwest Territories, south through British Columbia and through the western half of Alberta.
 The Alaskan population is estimated at a healthy 32,000 individuals.
-Small populations exist in the Greater Yellowstone Ecosystem of northwest Wyoming (with about 600 animals), the Northern Continental Divide Ecosystem of northwest Montana (with about 750 animals), the Cabinet-Yaak Ecosystem of northwest Montana and northeast Idaho (with about 30–40 animals), the Selkirk Ecosystem of northeast Washington and northwest Idaho (with about 40–50 animals), and the North Cascades Ecosystem of northcentral Washington (with about 5–10 animals).
+Small populations of grizzly bears exist in the Greater Yellowstone Ecosystem of northwest Wyoming (with about 600 animals), the Northern Continental Divide Ecosystem of northwest Montana (with about 750 animals), the Cabinet-Yaak Ecosystem of northwest Montana and northeast Idaho (with about 30–40 animals), the Selkirk Ecosystem of northeast Washington and northwest Idaho (with about 40–50 animals), and the North Cascades Ecosystem of northcentral Washington (with about 5–10 animals).
 These five ecosystems combine for a total of approximately 1,400-1,700 wild grizzlies still persisting in the contiguous United States.
-Unfortunately, these populations are isolated from each other, inhibiting any genetic flow between ecosystems.
+These populations are isolated from each other, inhibiting any genetic flow between ecosystems.
 This poses one of the greatest threats to the future survival of the grizzly bear in the contiguous United States.
 Conservation efforts to increase this number begin with reducing human-bear interactions and creating protected wildlife spaces.
+Attempts at reintroduction have been made by wildlife advocates, but ultimately rejected by the US Fish and Wildlife Service.
 The last California grizzly bear sighting was in 1924 and no specimens have been seen since.
-Attempts at reintroduction have been made by wildlife advocates, but ultimately rejected by the US Fish and Wildlife Service.

 A small brown bear population once lived in the northern parts of Mexico, New Mexico, and Arizona.
 This population is now extinct as the last known Mexican grizzly bear was shot in 1976.
 These bears were smaller and lighter than the Canadian and United States brown bear population.
 Because of their lighter coloring, they were often referred to as “el oso plateado” (the silver bear).